hangtwenty/lurk_incidents/notes.md

 - group_by_hour_of_day -- any tendencies in time of day?
 - ok using the TextRank idea, can I group incidents by certain keywords, then do a chart that shows how long certain keywords take to resolve?

 so.
-I think I'll make a class with fields on these points.
+I think I'll make a class with fields on these points. some pseudocode:

     start<DateTime>     (.created_at || .incident_updates[<earliest>].created_at )
     end<DateTime>       (.resolved_at)
-    length()            ^ calculated from those.
+    finished            [ this one is very pragmatic: we want to filter out anything that does not have status of 'resolved' or 'postmortem' ... or that doesn't have an end ... (don't include an incident ongoing at the time the script was run] duration()          ^ calculated from start/end.

     impact              ( .impact_override || .impact )
     scheduled           ( .title.contains('planned').or.contains('scheduled') || `!.scheduled_*.nil?`)
-    tweeted             ( .twitter* )

     updates             ... could keep the list of updates ... as mentioned earlier could be cool to do fancy overlay graphing of timelines, but ...
         .count          ... just count for now :) that will work for initial graphing